The Conspiratory

 An alien satellite called the Black Knight has silently orbited Earth for 13,000 years

-Verdict: Debunked.
-The 'proof' is a lost thermal blanket NASA itself catalogued and tracked back to Earth in 1998 — everything else in the story is a different, unrelated event stitched on decades later.
+Contradicted.
+The 'proof' is a lost thermal blanket NASA itself catalogued and tracked back to Earth in 1998; everything else in the story is a different, unrelated event stitched on decades later.

 First circulated